Moesif/moesif-browser-js/README.md

 #### skip, (event) => boolean, optional

 A function hook that will skip logging the event to Moesif if returns true.
 The parameter passed in is an event model.
 [See event model](https://www.moesif.com/docs/api#log-an-api-call).

 _High volume APIs can reduce cost tremendously by leveraging [dynamic sampling](https://www.moesif.com/docs/platform/dynamic-sampling/) to set rules without any code change or restarts.
 Moesif will still extrapolate original metrics so your reporting is accurate._

 #### maskContent, (event) => event, optional

 A function hook that enables you to mask any sensitive data in the event model.
 Your custom code must return the same event, after applying any masking.

 _For super sensitive data, Moesif recommends leveraging zero-knowledge security with [on-premises client-side encryption](https://www.moesif.com/docs/platform/secure-proxy/) and bring your own keys (BYOK)._

 #### getMetadata, (event) => object, optional

 Function that allow you to append arbitrary JSON metadata to API calls before being logged to Moesif.

+#### host, string, optional

+defaults to `api.moesif.net`.
+If you are using an proxy to send data to Moesif, please set the the host to `proxy.yourcompany.com`.

 full options example: